superqx/superqx.github.io/CUSTOMIZE.md

 .
 ├── 📂 assets/: contains the assets that are displayed in the website │   └── 📂 json/
-    │   └── 📄 resume.json: CV in JSON format (https://jsonresume.org/)
+│       └── 📄 resume_LANG.json: CV in JSON format (https://jsonresume.org/)
 ├── 📂 _bibliography/
 │   └── 📄 papers.bib: bibliography in BibTeX format
 ├── 📂 _books/: contains the bookshelf pages
+│   └── 📂 LANG/: must have one for each language defined in _config.yml
 ├── 📄 _config.yml: the configuration file of the template
-├── 📂 _data/: contains some of the data used in the template │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found
+├── 📂 _data/: contains some of the data used in the template │   ├── 📂 LANG/: data for the LANG version.
+Must have one for each language defined in _config.yml │   │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume_LANG.json is not found
+|   |   └── 📄 strings.yml: localized variables (placeholders).
+Must have one for each language defined in _config.yml
 │   ├── 📄 repositories.yml: users and repositories info in YAML format
 │   └── 📄 socials.yml: your social media and contact info in YAML format
-├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📂 _pages/: contains the pages of the website
+├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page │   └── 📂 LANG/: must have one for each language defined in _config.yml ├── 📂 _pages/: contains the pages of the website
+│   └── 📂 LANG/: must have one for each language defined in _config.yml
 |       └── 📄 404.md: 404 page (page not found)
 ├── 📂 _posts/: contains the blog posts
+│   └── 📂 LANG/: must have one for each language defined in _config.yml
 ├── 📂 _projects/: contains the projects
+│   └── 📂 LANG/: must have one for each language defined in _config.yml
 └── 📂 _sass/: contains the SASS files that define the style of the website
     ├── 📄 _base.scss: base style of the website
     ├── 📄 _cv.scss: style of the CV page